albsd/traceroute-ip-country-extractor/README.md

 - `<geoip-db>`: Path to local GeoIP2 database (`.mmdb` file)
 - `<url-file-name>`: Name of file with links to .bz2 archives

-**The results can be found in data/{run}/results.txt.** You may also inspect the rest of data/{run} for the list of all unique IPs and their respective countries.
+**The results can be found in data/{run}/results.txt.** You may inspect the rest of `data/{run}` for the list of all unique IPs and their respective countries.
 There is a separate file for each archive included.

 `{run}` is normally determined by the time of running the script.